cs411-alawini/sp24-cs411-team051-OneOOne/doc/Stage2_Conceptual_and_Logical_Design.md

 #### 2.3 Subcategory
-This entity represents the subcategories for the transactions at first glance it might seem that it could be merged with the categories entity but the reason we promoted it to be a separate entity is due to the fact that some of the subcategories are shared by multiple categories.
-For example, the subcategory "Groceries" can be present in both Categories “Household” and “Travel”.
+This entity represents the subcategories for the transactions.
+At first glance it might seem that it could be merged with the category entity but the reason we promoted it to be a separate entity is due to the fact that some of the subcategories can be shared by multiple categories.
+For example, the subcategory "Groceries" can be present in both Categories “Household” and “Travel” Or "Beer" can be in "House Party" and "Vacation".

   ##### Assumptions:
   - At most one subcategory can be added to a transaction.